Skip to content

 • gRPC and Protocol Buffers for service communication

-You can read more about this service here.
+You can read more about this service in the Propagation Service documentation.

 2.3 Validator Service

-The TX Validator Service checks transactions against network rules and updates their status in the UTXO store.
+The Validator Service checks transactions against network rules and updates their status in the UTXO store.

 Key Responsibilities: